gem5/gem5-resources/src/ubuntu-generic-diskimages/make-kernel-and-gem5-bridge-driver.md

 # Make Kernel and the gem5 Bridge Driver

-This document outlines the steps to build a Linux kernel and its modules with the gem5-bridge driver for Ubuntu disk images.
+This document outlines the steps to build a Linux kernel and its modules with the gem5-bridge driver for the ARM Ubuntu disk images.
 Below are separate instructions for Ubuntu 24.04 and Ubuntu 22.04.

+**Note**: These dockerfiles assume that you are running on arm host to build them.
+If you are not on ARM host then you would need to use a cross compiler to make the kernel and the modules.

 ## Table of Contents